dmd-program/dmd-100/projects/open_design/develop_user_testing.md

     - Was this fun, or frustrating?

 ## Report in
-1. After you are done testing, submit your test notes and modified instructions to the studio.
+1. After you are done testing, submit your test notes and modified instructions to the Studio.
 Notes can be in the form of a `.doc` or a scan or image of hand-written notes in your journal.